pfgray/paulgray.net/src/pages/2019-02--26---redux-selectors-are-just-applicative-functors/index.md

 };
 ```

+The `selector` constant is an instance of the `Applicative` typeclass, but it's completely divorced from our `Selector` type itself; this makes it a "typeclass."
+While this is a bit more clumsy/verbose than the dot notation you're probably used to (i.e. `foo.bar()`), it has one major benefit; you can define a typeclass for _any_ type, even types that come from a completely different package, including the standard library types (looking at you, promises)!
+This means that if a library doesn't specify the functor or applicative behavior for their type, you can simply define it on a typeclass, instead of having to wrap the type in another class.

-The `selector` constant is an instance of the `Applicative` typeclass, but it's compltely divorced from our `Selector` type itself.
-This is the definition of a typeclass.
-Since this object exists, this means we can consider our `Selector` class as an applicative.
+Since we have access to this `selector` typeclass, this means we can consider our `Selector` class as an applicative.
 Whenever a function needs to work for any applicative they simply take an instance of an applicative typeclass, `sequenceT` is an example of such a function, and so if we want to use it with our `Selector` type, we just supply the `selector` typeclass value (filling in the "..." from before):

 ```typescript
 const abcSelector = sequenceT(selector)(aSelector, bSelector, cSelector)
 ```

-This works for _any_ applicative, consider the need to compose many optional values into one optional value:
+This works for _any_ applicative, consider the need to compose many optional values into one optional value.
+We can just use the `option` typeclass provided by fp-ts:

 ```typescript
 import { option } from 'fp-ts/lib/Option'